Oomfievroomfie/nene2x/readme.md

 If you're using `--adv-filter2-loss`, it's basically a microscopic GAN, but because it's so small, it's prone to learning to emit speckles and hard edge lines.
 Fine tuning at the very end of training with fancy loss for 5 epochs and a los learning rate can reduce them, but make a bcakup first: `--fancy-loss --epochs 5 --lr 0.00004`

-The best loss functions tend to be `--adv-filter-loss`, `--fancy-loss`, and the default/unspecified (which is either L1 or L2, probably L1, but I didn't double check). `--le-loss` works but is slow and almost indistinguishable from the default L1 loss. adv-filter2-loss is good for short runs but tends to degenerate and start generating artifacts on long runs, especially on medium-sized models.
+Depending on the dataset and intended distribution of upscaled images, the best loss functions tend to be the default (L1 loss), `--adv-filter-loss`, and `--fancy-loss`.
+The default is better for clean datasets with less high-frequency detail and the filter/fancy losses are better for photographs. `--le-loss` works but is slow and almost indistinguishable from the default L1 loss. adv-filter2-loss is good for short runs but tends to degenerate and start generating artifacts on long runs, especially on medium/large-sized models.

 ```
     --fancy-loss         - Loss uses high-freq feature vectors to punish blurry output.